getodk/central-backend/docs/api.md

 #### Downloading a Draft Form Attachment [GET /v1/projects/{projectId}/forms/{xmlFormId}/draft/attachments/{filename}]

 To download a single file, use this endpoint.
-The appropriate `Content-Disposition` (attachment with a filename or dataset name) and `Content-Type` (based on the type of supplied at upload time or `text/csv` in case of linked dataset) will be given.
+The appropriate `Content-Disposition` (attachment with a filename or Dataset name) and `Content-Type` (based on the type supplied at upload time or `text/csv` in the case of a linked Dataset) will be given.

 + Parameters
     + xmlFormId: `simple` (string, required) - The `xmlFormId` of the Form being referenced.